rocky-linux/documentation/docs/guides/security/openvpn.md

 sudo vim /etc/openvpn/server.conf
 ```

-Next we need to add the file paths for the certificate authority, server certificate, and server key to the OpenVpn server configuration file.
+Next you need to add the file paths for the certificate authority, server certificate, and server key to the OpenVpn server configuration file.

 Copy and paste the file paths for the keys and certificates on lines 78-80: